Follow the step-by-step instructions to set up an update request.

 Locked rows and columns in update requests

-- If you are a recipient with Editor-level permissions or lower: Locked rows still appear in the update request, but you cannot edit those rows.
+- If you're a recipient with Editor-level permissions or lower, locked rows appear in the update request, but you can't edit them.

-- If you are the sheet Owner or Admin: You can edit locked rows from the update request.
+- If you're the sheet Owner or Admin: You can edit locked rows from the update request.